enescanaydemir/vue3-tutorials/readme.md

 This project contains a Vue3 tutorial that covers topics such as Vue-Router, VDom, Attribute Binding, Components, Vuex, Authentication, Fake API with Service Operations, and Socket.io usage.
 It also includes a sample application called BookLike.

-> This tutorial is inspired by Tayfun Erbilen's #Vue3 Bootcamp course.

 ## Getting Started